-Apprentices - Nepal 2019
+Apprentices - Nepal School Project 2019

-12 apprentices and three leaders fly out to Kathmandu from Manchester in March and will spend 16 days in Nepal trekking to, and working on the project, to provide a new classrooms for children who previously had little or no chance of an education.
+12 apprentices aged between 19 and 30 years of age and three team leaders will fly out to Kathmandu from Manchester on March 16 2019.
+They will trek to the Sagarmatha Zone of north-eastern Nepal, to work on a project to provide classrooms for village children who previously had little or no chance of an education.

-Each team member will need to raise a personal target of £2,500 for the project, which forms part of their development programme to become Firefighter and Community Safety Apprentices.
+Each team member is will spend 16 days in Nepal but are first required to raise a personal target of £2,500 for the project, which forms part of their development programme to become Firefighter and Community Safety Apprentices.

-The Service has worked with CiTC for a number of years now and has previously sent an apprentice team and fire cadets to Nepal.
+The Service has worked with CiTC for a number of years now and has previously sent an apprentice team and also fire cadets to Nepal.

 Nepal is the 12th most illiterate country in the world with 54.9% of men and 72% of women not being able to read or write.
 47% of girls of primary school age do not attend school and 77.6% of the population is living below the poverty line.
 50% of children aged between the ages of 10 and 14 works instead of attending school.
 Those that do attend school often have to walk long distances to study and maintaining such schools is essential if the rural way of life is to be preserved.